ColinTrip/Hello-World/README.md

 ## About Me
 I am a junior at the University of Iowa studying Accounting and Business Analytics.
 In my free time I enjoy going to the gym, playing tennis, watching the hawks play, and hiking.
 ## BAIS Classes
-This semester I am taking Comp Thinking and Database Management.
+-This semester I am taking Comp Thinking and Database Management.